ppetrid/yawd-elfinder/docs/usage.rst

 *******************
-Using yawd-elfinder
+Quick-start guide: Using yawd-elfinder
 *******************

-Before reading this guide, make sure yawd-elfinder is :ref:`installed <install>` and :ref:`configured <config>`.
+Before reading this quick-start guide make sure yawd-elfinder is :ref:`installed <install>` and :ref:`configured <config>`.

 The ElfinderFile model field